 Dedicated onboarding included | Annual commitment required upfront |

-👉 The Bottom Line: Without published pricing or a free trial, evaluating Pocus means committing to a sales process before you can determine whether the platform fits your budget.
+The bottom line: Without published pricing or a free trial, evaluating Pocus meant committing to a sales process before you could determine whether the platform fit your budget.

 Pocus Contract Terms and Refund Policy